-India tours.
-Small group escorted cultural & history tours for retirees.
+Small group escorted cultural & history tours of India

-One of the highlights of our Indian small group tour is a journey to the Amber Fort, in the heart of Jaipur.
+One of the highlights of our trip to India is a journey to the Amber Fort, in the heart of Jaipur in North India.
 We ascend by elephant to the top of the hill, and look down on spectacular views.
+In Jaipur, we also make time for one of the essential sights of India, the pink rose Maharaja's City Palace.

-The Taj Mahal is another tourist highlight, but we also explore other archaeological and historical wonders off the tourist trail.
-One of these is Varanasi, on the west bank of the Ganges is India’s holiest Hindu city.
-The 90 or so Ghats – steep steps leading to the banks of the river – define the region’s identity.
+The Taj Mahal is another highlight of our trip , a favourite among Indian holiday destinations, but with the help of local guides and a local tour operator we also make time for unique experiences, lesser known archaeological and historical wonders off the tourist trail.
+One of these is Varanasi.
+Located on the west bank of the Ganges, this is India’s holiest Hindu city.
+The 90 or so ghats – steep steps leading to the banks of the river – define the region’s identity.
 While here, we take a ferry pilgrimage along the river early in the morning to watch the sun rise over the Ganges.

 We also experience the spectacular Elephanta Cave Temples off Mumbai’s eastern shore.
 A UNESCO World Heritage site, the cave temples are chiselled into the rocky cliff and dedicated to the god Shiva.

-In the South, the city of Kochi (Cochin) is a highly cosmopolitan trading centre for spices and seafood.
-This city has an extraordinary heritage of Dutch, Portuguese, French, and British colonialism.
-Surrounded by palm groves, green fields, inland lakes, and backwaters, it has enchanted visitors from around the world for centuries.
+In south India, the city of Kochi (Cochin) is a highly cosmopolitan trading centre for spices and seafood.
+The capital of Kerala, this city has an extraordinary heritage born from influences of Dutch, Portuguese, French, and British colonialism.
+Surrounded by palm groves, green fields, inland lakes, and backwaters, Cochin and Kerala have enchanted visitors from around the world for centuries.

-Other highlights of this small group tour include learning about the 3,000-year history of Delhi and visiting its icons.
-These include the Red Fort, Raj Ghat, and the colourful shopping bazaars.
+Other highlights of our cultural tour include learning about the 3,000-year history of Delhi.
+In Delhi, we visit its most iconic monuments and places, including the Red Fort, Raj Ghat, and the colourful shopping bazaars.
 We also spend a night on a houseboat amidst emerald green tropical vegetation.

-With no more than 12 people in the group and led by a highly educated guide, we explore the exotic, mysterious, vibrant side of India.
-Our India tours examines the culture and history of one of he most populated places on earth.
-It is designed for the senior or mature couple or solo traveller who want to journey through India in reasonable comfort and within a small group.
+With no more than 12 people in the group and led by a highly educated tour guide, we explore the exotic, mysterious, vibrant side of India.
+Our escorted tours examine the culture and history of one of the most populated countries on earth.
+It is designed for senior couples or solo travellers who want to journey through India in relative comfort and with the intimacy of a small group.

 For more details about the dates and price of our collection of India tours please click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.